rrlove/git-stone-soup/_episodes/01-basics.md

 [![Bryan J. (2017) Excuse me, do you have a moment to talk about version control? *PeerJ Preprints* 5:e3159v2 https://doi.org/10.7287/peerj.preprints.3159v2](../fig/Bryan_fig1.svg)](https://doi.org/10.7287/peerj.preprints.3159v2)

+From Bryan J. (2017) Excuse me, do you have a moment to talk about version control? *PeerJ Preprints* 5:e3159v2 https://doi.org/10.7287/peerj.preprints.3159v2

 Formal version control systems start with a base version of the document and then save just the changes you made at each step of the way.
 You can think of it as a tape: if you rewind the tape and start at the base